 Pushing past that, we actually had a great time and spent much of the night drinking, making out, and laughing.
 Jeff was great fun, and overall I would give Making the World Smaller with Jeff:

 4 Stars ⭐️ ⭐️ ⭐️ ⭐️

 What I learned about myself: I definitely had a moment of feeling self-conscious, realizing that I now had a reputation.
-In that moment I understood that I had a decision to make.
-I could either allow other people’s judgments, opinions, thoughts, questions, comments and concerns infiltrate what I am doing, or I could swag it out and stay my course with my head held high remembering that I was doing what I’m doing with intent and purpose.
+At that moment I understood that I had a decision to make.
+I could either allow other people’s judgments, opinions, thoughts, questions, comments, and concerns to infiltrate what I am doing, or I could swag it out and stay my course with my head held high remembering that I was doing what I’m doing with intent and purpose.